OsaidM/CohortDataStrucuters/README.md

 everyday practical

-- everyday we will be choosing a memeber of the group to prepare the next topic of the data structure and on that:
+- everyday we will be choosing a member of the group to prepare the next topic of the data structure and on that:
   - he/she needs to prepare slides for his topic.
   - including the main concepts
   - including full implementation

 **meeting on 11/3/2021 to discuss the time and any suggestions about the methodology in use**

+  meeting sumarry:
+    - Everyday practice
+      -  for each data structure :
+        -  clear definition
+        -  its Operations (for example the operations on Queue are Enque, Deque) you can see this site for additional information [tutorialspoint](https://www.tutorialspoint.com/data_structures_algorithms/dsa_queue.htm)
+        -  use cases
+        -  important implementations as required
+        -  common interview questions about it.
+        -  the implementation language in **JAVA**
+      -  every meeting must choose the next group that should prepare for the next data structure
+      -  preparation for each data structure preferably a day before the meeting.
+    -  **and please make sure to `VOTE` for the time that suites you the best.**

+**keep an eye on discord for the latest updates.**

+## And please keep these points in mind
+`
+  - We are here to learn from each others.
+  - **Everyone should be responsible to make this work in the best way**

+And in the end of everyday we say ` O GOD give us the best of this, and the best of everything`.
+**stay safe and keep your spirits up.**
+`